 NH Tourism Bureau: All things New Hampshire – what to do, where to stay, where to eat.
 You also can order a free visitor’s guide from this site.

 Peoplesmart.com: Directory service of public information.

 Senior Resources: The following organizations may be of interest to the senior members of our community.

 National Council on the Aging www.ncoa.org

 Senior Living Map www.seniorlivingmap.org

 The Simple Dollar: (Please read their advertiser disclosure (very bottom of the web page) first.)
 “The Simple Dollar began as a site for people who are fighting debt and bad spending habits, while trying to build a financially secure future and still afford a few luxuries in life.”

 Weiss Financial Ratings Series: Stock information, updated daily, Mutual Fund info, updated monthly, lots of other things as well.
+Ask us for the login information.
 Consumer guides: Easy and accurate financial planning tools.
 Guides on Medicare Supplement Insurance, Medicare Prescription Drug coverage, Health Savings Accounts, Long-Term Care Insurance, Elder Care Choices, Term Life Insurance, Variable Annuities, Automobile Insurance, and Homeowner’s Insurance